powerhousepro69/videoinfox/readme.md

 <br />

 &nbsp; &nbsp; Play Clipboard:
-&nbsp; &nbsp; The Play Clipboard feature wouldn't have been possible without Xclip
+&nbsp; &nbsp; The Play Clipboard feature wouldn't have been possible without XCLIP
 <br />
  - Play either a local file or a downloadable video url via yt-dlp.
  - See codec, resolution and duration on the playing video.